bigbird7821/proof-of-concepts/doc/adr/0004-pick-up-the-http-proxy-from-the-environment-and-inject-this-via-the-proxy-role.md

 ```
 proxy_configurator_http_proxy: "{{ lookup('env','http_proxy') }}"
 ```
+The consequence of this is as follows.

 ## Consequences

 The http_proxy is no longer hardcoded but picked up depending on the environment.
-Much more flexible solution.